department-of-veterans-affairs/va.gov-team/Products/Global/eBenefits/Charter.md

   * Estimate
   * Title that explains task
   * Description with Background and Acceptance Criteria
-  * Labels - Analytics-Insights, Call Center, Analytics Request
+  * Labels - vsa-ebenefits (and cross functional team labels)
   * User Story, Goal, Acceptance Criteria - please fill out the Goal and any known acceptance criteria.
 The PM will revise as necessary.
   * Epic assigned

 All work should be validated either in staging or production, as defined by the acceptance criteria.
 Each ticket's last comment before closing should reflect whether validation has occurred, and by whom.
 By default, assign your PM to validate any tasks you are unable to validate yourself.

 If there is a new RED LIGHT URGENT work request, contact the Product Manager and ask for help to work it into the sprint

 ### **Estimation**